omni/tokenbridge/deployment-e2e/README.md

 ./molecule.sh <scenario_name>
 ```

-In this case `master` branch will be used as a codebase for Monitor, UI, Oracle and Contracts deployed by your local playbook.
+In this case `master` branch will be used as a codebase for Monitor, Oracle and Contracts deployed by your local playbook.

 ## Run the tests